Zudoku/peable/README.md

 - [Mockito](https://code.google.com/p/mockito/)

 #WHAT IS THIS#
 This is my passion, a game called IntoPark.
-It is a theme park strategy game currently in developement.
-This is my first game.
+It is a theme park creation game/simulator currently in developement.
 Read more [here](http://arttu.me/)
 #FEATURES#
 - #UI#